 Update: On March 1, 2022, The FDA has approved ciltacabtagene autoleucel (cilta-cel; Carvykti) for the treatment of adult patients with relapsed/refractory multiple myeloma following 4 or more prior lines of therapy, including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 monoclonal antibody.

 Adagrasib, a highly specific and potent oral KRAS G12C inhibitor, has been granted Breakthrough Therapy Designation by the U.S. FDA for the treatment of patients with treated non-small cell lung cancer harboring KRAS G12C mutations.

-In phase 2 clinical trials, this therapy achieved an objective remission rate (ORR) of 43%, and a disease control rate (DCR) of 80%.
+In phase 2 clinical trials, this therapy achieved an objective response rate (ORR) of 43%, and a disease control rate (DCR) of 80%.
 Notably, 98.3% of patients treated with adagrasib had already received immunotherapy and chemotherapy, so it is a new hope for these patient groups.
 Earlier this year, Mirati plans to release more detailed data, and Evaluate reports that the company may use the accelerated approval pathway.